Tokyo skyline at twilight, Tokyo Tower and Shinjuku skyscrapers with Mount Fuji in the distance, Japan

 9

-245 rooms on top of Tokyo Midtown in Roppongi.
-Sushi Sukiyabashi Jiro Roppongi (three Michelin stars) is on the property.
-Among the highest hotel terraces in Tokyo, with views to Mount Fuji on clear days.
+245 rooms on the top nine floors of Tokyo Midtown in Roppongi.
+A 46th-floor spa among the highest in the city and Michelin-recognised dining, with views toward Mount Fuji on clear days.

 The Tokyo Hotel Guide: Everything You Need to Know